eo-tools/eozilla/CONTRIBUTING.md

 ## Code style

-The code style of the S2GOS client equals the default settings of [black](https://black.readthedocs.io/).
+The code style used in Eozilla equals the default settings of [black](https://black.readthedocs.io/).
 Since black is un-opinionated regarding the order of imports, we group and sort imports statements according to the default settings of